mgbmix/mgbmix/content/HOW TO PLAY/Initial Deployment.md

 ![[initialdeploymentboard.png]]

-Note that the player chose to Proselytize at the end of their turn, gaining an extra 2 Funding since their Seated Figurehead had 5 INT.
+Note that the player chose to Proselytize at the end of their turn, gaining an extra 2 Funding since their Seated Figurehead had 5 [[INT]].